Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Introduction

-By leveraging the OlymMATH benchmark, we conduct extensive experiments to evaluate the performance of several state-of-the-art models~(see Figure \ref{fig:bench_comp}).
-The results underscore our benchmark's difficulty, with advanced models like DeepSeek-R1 \cite{deepseek_r1}, o3-mini \cite{openai2025o3mini}, and Gemini 2.5 Pro Exp \cite{geminiproexp} achieving only 19.5\%, 31.2\%, and 58.4\% accuracy, respectively, on OlymMATH-EN-HARD, indicating Olympiad-level math remains a significant challenge necessitating further research.
-Our multilingual comparison showed a consistent performance gap, with higher accuracy on English problems versus Chinese, highlighting the need for multilingual evaluation.
+By leveraging OlymMATH, we conduct extensive experiments to evaluate the performance of state-of-the-art models.
+The results underscore our benchmark's difficulty, with advanced models like DeepSeek-R1, o3-mini, and Gemini 2.5 Pro Exp achieving only 19.5\%, 31.2\%, and 58.4\% accuracy, respectively, on OlymMATH-HARD (EN), indicating Olympiad-level math remains a significant challenge necessitating further research.
+Our bilingual comparison showed a consistent performance gap, with higher accuracy on English problems versus Chinese, highlighting the need for multilingual evaluation.
 Furthermore, case studies revealed models sometimes use heuristic ``guessing'' to reach answers without rigorous proofs.
 This underscores the importance of process-level inspection for accurate LLM capability assessment.